Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Capability Curve Characterization

-In the last section, DER inverter devices were aggregated, however, the more useful information for TSO is the net available var at the substation which includes aggregated load, DER as well as network losses.
+However, the more useful information for TSO is the net available var at the substation which includes aggregated load, DER as well as network losses.
 Therefore, we define the \textit{aggregated net var capability curve} that provides the information of maximum net var injection/absorption possible at the substation which is seen by the transmission system as net var demand.
-Henceforth, we will simply refer it as aggregated capability curve for brevity.
-We have seen in \figurename \ref{fig:agg_cap_curve} that DER curtailment provides real power flexibility that can further enhance the var flexibility region.
-Therefore, we define aggregated capability curve as function of total DER curtailment, $p^{g,cur}_{sub}$, i.e. $q_{net}^{cap}=f(p^{g,cur}_{sub})$.
+Henceforth, we will refer it as aggregated capability curve for brevity.
+We have seen in \figurename \ref{fig:agg_cap_curve} that DER headroom provides real power flexibility that can further enhance the var flexibility region.
+Therefore, we define aggregated capability curve as function of aggregated DER headroom at the substation, $p^{g,hr}_{sub}$, i.e. $q_{net}^{cap}=f(p^{g,hr}_{sub})$.
 A conceptual curve at a given operating condition is shown in \figurename \ref{fig:net_cap_curve} that depicts the capacitive and inductive var flexibility domain.
-Another important point to consider is that the inverter var injection or absorption affects the voltage profile of the distribution system and consideration of voltage limits may shrink the flexibility domain in certain operating conditions as visible in the \figurename \ref{fig:net_cap_curve}.
-The $p^g_{sub}$ and total curtailment $p^{g,cur}_{sub}$ can be written as
+Another important point to consider is that the inverter var injection or absorption affects the voltage profile of the DS and consideration of voltage limits may shrink the flexibility domain in certain operating conditions as visible in the \figurename \ref{fig:net_cap_curve}.